96yrlee/Covid-19InfoApp/PlanningAndOutlineDoc.md

 # A Document to Plan and Create the App Outline in
 A more rough ver of the READ ME, essentially

+# General Flow / Idea of How it All Works Together

+< insert the flowchart image here later >

 # Componenets & Files

 ## Activities